 Phnom Penh is home to an abundance of bars, ranging from the cheap and cheerful to the chic and boutique, and everything in between.
 Stick with us, and we’ll show you the best options around.

 Wherever you drink, the country’s favourite beer, Angkor, will be on offer.
-Brewed with the soft spring water from the mountains of Sihanoukville coupled with the finest ingredients sourced from around the world, this quality lager has earned the brand numerous Gold Awards from Monde Selection, an international quality institute, making it a rich source of national pride.
+Brewed with the soft spring water from the hills of Sihanoukville coupled with the finest ingredients sourced from around the world, this quality lager has earned the brand numerous Gold Awards from Monde Selection, an international quality institute, making it a rich source of national pride.
+The same company also produces global cola brand Pepsi and local drinking water brand Angkor Puro, vital in combating the effects of those scorching hot days in tropical Cambodia.

 If you want to swig a few cold ones while saving a couple of bucks then join the locals at one of the many beer gardens that litter the capital.
 Be warned, Cambodians love to embark on a lively round of ‘chul mouys’ (that’s ‘cheers’ to you and me) before every single sip, which can make drinking a fun but lengthy (and rowdy) affair.

-If you dream of sipping cocktails in the sumptuous surroundings of a five-star hotel or chic bar but don’t have the wallet to match, then don’t worry because Phnom Penh is the land of dreams.
+Do you dream of sipping cocktails in the sumptuous surroundings but don’t have the wallet to match?
+Don’t worry!
 The renowned happy hour at the exclusive Elephant Bar of the upscale Raffles Hotel Le Royal places it on the affordable list, with special deals between 4pm and 9pm daily.

 The sundown tradition is popular across the capital, with many other venues boasting discounts on cocktails and beers.
 Look out for the happy hour symbol in our directory listings.

-French-run Dodo Rhum House (St. 130) is another fairly priced option, serving a selection of flavoured rums, such as passion fruit, chocolate and prune, and its signature Ti punch.
+French-run Dodo Rhum House (St. 130) is a fairly priced option, serving a selection of flavoured rums, such as passion fruit, chocolate and prune, and its signature Ti punch.

 Over on St. 174 is Valentino’s, which is half garden terrace bistro and half nightclub, and aimed at becoming one of the top spots in the region for the LGBT community.
 Load up on well priced beverages outside before heading into the club for some late night revelry, including a gay revue show at the stroke of midnight.